Data Storage and Anonymization

 - Oath may keep your account information in order to provide immediate access to your personalization preferences each time you visit Oath.

-- If you ask Oath to delete your account for Oath products or Services (“Oath Account”), in most cases your account will be deactivated and then deleted from our user registration database in approximately 40 days, unless prevented from doing so due to technical, legal, abuse detection and prevention, or other limitations.
-Longer hold periods exist for accounts registered in: Australia or New Zealand (approx. 90 days); Brazil or Taiwan (approx. 180 days), unless prevented from doing so due to technical, legal, or other limitations.
+- If you ask Oath to delete your account for Oath products or services (“Oath Account”), in most cases your account will be deactivated and then deleted from our user registration database in approximately one month, unless we’re prevented from doing so due to technical, legal, abuse detection and prevention, or other limitations.
+Longer hold periods exist for accounts registered in: Australia, New Zealand or India (approx. 90 days); Brazil, Hong Kong or Taiwan (approx. 180 days), unless we’re prevented from doing so due to technical, legal or other limitations.
 These delays are necessary to discourage users from engaging in fraudulent activity.

 - Account information may be retained for a longer period when required by law.
 For example, our paid Fantasy Sports products may be required to retain account information and user activity records for longer periods to meet legal and regulatory obligations in certain jurisdictions.